Types of travel insurance

-How to choose a travel insurance plan
+Expert tips on how to choose a travel insurance policy

 Levels of cover

-• Basic/medical-only.
+• Medical-only.
 Medical-only travel insurance covers emergency medical treatment while overseas, without the other benefits typically included in a travel insurance policy.
 Read more about Reciprocal Health Care Agreements and travel insurance for medical only.

 • Standard.
 These policies will typically have medical cover, along with a wider range of benefits including cancellation, loss of luggage and more.